BryceLagerberg/Login-System/README.md

 77[x] add a third tab to the budget tracker to hold all account transactions(in the same location as the current transactions are displayed)

 78[x] move login system functions and sql control over to the utilities project

+79[x] make it if you dont pick a catagory while adding a gain or loss it wont let you post the transaction and gives u a message to select a catagory first

+80[x] clear the fields after posting transaction

+81[x] add transaction date to the transactions list items

+82[x] only transactional gains are being displayed on the all transactions tab when it should also show expense transactions

+83[x] daily and weekly expenses are not being calculated for some reason in the earnings statement

 #THINGS THAT NEED TO BE DONE-------------------------------------------------------------------------------------------------------------

 a[ ] *add a change username option?